Dermal Piercing: Pictures, Procedure, Aftercare, and Risks

-This type of piercing is becoming popular nowadays because it can be placed on almost any flat surface in the body, allowing decoration of areas that are difficult to pierce with regular piercings.
+This type of surface piercing is popular nowadays because it can be placed on almost any flat surface of the body, which allows you to decorate areas that are difficult to pierce with regular piercings.

 Dermal Piercing With a Dermal Punch

 When a dermal piercing is done with a punch, the pouch is made in a different way.

 When using a needle, the pouch is made by separating the skin, but when using a dermal punch, the pouch is made by removing a bit of tissue.
 The base plate, the anchor, and the jewelry are then inserted.

 Microdermal piercings are more commonly performed using a dermal punch because the punch is less painful.
 It is also safer than a needle because it has a protective mechanism that prevents the piercing from going too deep into the skin.

 Note: The use of dermal punches by a non-medical personnel is not legal in some places.